 Senators reach deal to vote on 9/11 victims fund as Dems blast proposed Lee amendment

-Senators from both parties reached a deal Thursday to bring a bill that would all but ensure that the 9/11 Victims' Compensation Fund never runs out of money to a vote next week, but squabbled over a GOP lawmaker's push for an amendment that would cap the budget allocating funds to first responders who survived the terrorist attacks.
+Senators from both parties reached a deal Thursday to bring a bill that would all but ensure that the 9/11 Victim Compensation Fund never runs out of money to a vote next week, but squabbled over a GOP lawmaker's push for an amendment that would cap the budget allocating funds to first responders who survived the terrorist attacks.

 Sens.
 Kirsten Gillibrand and Chuck Schumer, both D-N.Y., announced that they would vote against a proposal put forward by Sen. Mike Lee, R-Utah, that would allocate $10.2 billion to the fund over the next 10 years, which the Congressional Budget Office has estimated would be the result of approving a bill passed by the House last week.
-The current bill survivors would extend the fund through 2092, and lawmakers are unsure where the money to keep the fund going for that amount of time will come from.
+The current bill would authorize the fund through 2092, and lawmakers are unsure from where the money needed to keep the fund going for that amount of time will come.

 "Since 2011, the 9/11 Victims Fund has always had finite authorizations, and by all accounts it has an excellent record avoiding waste and abuse," Lee said in a statement Thursday.
 "These two things are not coincidental.
 They go together."